- Before taking pictures, make sure you have permission.

 - Encouragement of beggars and street children should be avoided.

 - Regarding the tourist visa, the maximum permitted stay is 150 days in one calendar year (Jan-Dec).
-It is illegal to remain in Nepal without a valid visa (or to overstay) under Nepalese law.
+It is illegal to remain in Nepal without an extension on a visa (overstay), as per the law of Nepal.